So you want to make millions of dollars selling online courses and digital products?

 Kajabi – The all in one marketing solution

-Kajabi is an all-in-one platform that makes creating and delivering online courses easy.
 With Kajabi, you can create beautiful course content, set up automatic course enrollment, and track learner progress.
 Plus, Kajabi integrates with many popular learning tools and platforms, so you can easily add supplemental materials to your courses.

-In addition, you also can leverage their “Pipeline” feature which allows you to quickly create automated marketing campaigns and funnels.
 These come with pre-written copy that is designed to convert leads into sales.
-While you should build and text your own funnel pipeline, it’s a great base template to build off of.
-Also, you can also customize your checkout and take advantage of blogging functionality for organic search traffic.
+While you should build and test your own funnel pipeline, it’s a great base template to build off of.

 Not just for courses

-Instead of using WordPress for your blog, Convert Kit for you email marketing, Teachable for your courses you can instead built everything on one platform which is the unique selling point of Kajabi.
-Although it’s a little pricier than some of the other platforms out there, it’s quite cost effective if you intend on using everything Kajabi offers.
-Which makes this one of the best marketing platforms around thanks to its wide range of built-in tools and features.
+Although it’s a little pricier than some of the other platforms out there, it’s quite cost effective if you intend on using everything Kajabi offers which makes this one of the best marketing platforms around thanks to its wide range of built-in tools and features.

 Pros: